nlpxucan/nlpxucan.github.io/_pages/about.md

 # Bio
 * Can Xu is currently a Senior Research Scientist at Microsoft AI.
 He has contributed core techniques for Microsoft XiaoIce,  Bing, WizardLM and Phi-3.
 * Can Xu led the Research & Development of WizardLM family models: WizardLM 1&2, WizardCoder, WizardMath
-* Can Xu has published 40+ papers in top-tier international conferences, such as NeurIPS, ACL, ICLR, EMNLP, AAAI etc. He has received over 2800 citations on Google Scholar.
+* Can Xu has published 40+ papers in top-tier international conferences, such as NeurIPS, ACL, ICLR, EMNLP, AAAI etc. He has received over 3300 citations on Google Scholar.
 * His research interests include large language models, dialogue systems, and information retrieval.
 * He received bachelor’s degree in computer science from Sichuan University and master's degree (advisor was Jingsong Yu) in computer technology from Peking University.

 # Recent News
+* 3 long papers accepted by EMNLP 2024 main conference!
 * [2024.04] Release <a href="https://huggingface.co/posts/WizardLM/329547800484476">WizardLM-2</a>, which outperforms GPT-4 on MT-Bench, GPT4-Turbo on AlpacaEval 2.0 and Claude 3 Sonnet on Arena-Hard.
 * [2024.01] Our papers <a href="https://arxiv.org/abs/2304.12244">WizardLM</a> and <a href="https://arxiv.org/abs/2306.08568">WizardCoder</a> got accepted to ICLR 2024.
 * [2023.08] WizardCoder achieves the 1st-rank on <a href="https://huggingface.co/spaces/bigcode/multilingual-code-evals">Multilingual Code Models Evaluation Leaderboard</a>. <a href="https://www.thepaper.cn/newsDetail_forward_24384315">[澎湃报道]</a>